This recipe for Coconut Cream Cake is so tender, and it is deliciously covered in Coconut Swiss Meringue Buttercream and beautifully toasted coconut.

 - Move the bowl to mixer and beat with the whisk attachment on high until whites are barely warm and they look glossy and sticky about 7 minutes.
 Reduce speed to medium-high and beat in butter 1 piece at a time.
 Stop mixer and scrape down sides of the bowl.
 Turn mixer to medium speed and beat in cream of coconut and coconut and vanilla extracts.
 Increase speed to medium-high and beat until well-combined, about 1 minute.

-- ASSEMBLE CAKE: Place a dab of buttercream on cake plate or cake stand.
+- Place a dab of buttercream on cake plate or cake stand.
 Put 1 cake round on center of cake plate and place about 1 ½ cups of frosting on top.
 Spread buttercream in even layer using a large offset spatula.
 Place second cake round on top and frost sides and top of the cake.
 Sprinkle top of cake with coconut, then press coconut into the sides of cake moving from bottom to top of the cake.
 Let excess coconut fall back onto baking sheet.

 - Slice and serve!